The "Power of Few" Phenomenon: The Sparse Case: Introduction

 \subsection{Unanimity and the ``Power of Few'' phenomenon}

 How the process terminates depends strongly on the structure of the network.
-In this paper, we consider Erdos-Renyi $G(n, p)$ random graphs and focus on the question of \emph{unanimity}: Given an initial coloring, what is the probability for each color to \emph{win}, meaning it covers the whole graph at some point?
+In this paper, we consider Erd\"{o}s-R\'{e}nyi $G(n, p)$ random graphs and focus on the question of \emph{unanimity}: Given an initial coloring, what is the probability for each color to \emph{win}, meaning it covers the whole graph at some point?

 This natural question has been tackled in many recent works by various authors \cite{benjamini,fountoulakis,zehmakan2019,devlinberkowitz2022,sahsawhney2021,jhkim2021}.

 Consider the balanced case, when both color classes begin with $n/2$ vertices, then it is clear that the winning probabilities (of Red and Blue) are equal, by symmetry.
 When an initial bias, or \emph{gap} $\adv > 0$, is introduced (say Red begins with $n/2 + \adv$ vertices), the winning odds shift in favor of Red.
 But how fast?